 The airport is situated three miles (5km) north of Geneva.

 Getting to the city

-Uniresco public buses leave for the city centre every few minutes from the departures and arrivals levels.
-Passengers can pick up a free ticket for public transport from the machine in the baggage collection area at the Arrival level, information is available at the Unireso information counter in the Arrivals hall.
+Public buses leave for the city centre every few minutes from the departures and arrivals levels.
+Passengers can pick up tickets for public transport from the machines in the baggage collection area on the arrivals level; information is available at the Unireso information counter in the arrivals hall.
 A free hotel shuttle transports passengers to major hotels.
-A Uniresco train leaves for Cornavin RR Station in the city centre every 10 minutes, from where connections can be made to destinations throughout Europe.
-Taxis are available outside the Arrivals Hall and cost about Sfr35 to the centre of Geneva.
-Car rental is also available.
-It is only about three miles (5km) into town.
+A Unireso train leaves for Cornavin RR Station in the city centre roughly every 10 minutes, from where connections can be made to destinations throughout Europe.

 Tel: +41 22 717 7111.